South Korea says tough luck to Hanjin as shipping line sinks

 The tougher government line with Hanjin marks a departure.

-Last year, KDB and the Export-Import Bank of Korea (Kexim) pledged 4.2 trillion won (2.85 billion pounds) in loans and equity to Daewoo Shipbuilding & Marine Engineering Co Ltd, the world's largest shipbuilder.
+Last year, KDB and the Export-Import Bank of Korea (Kexim) pledged 4.2 trillion won ($3.8 billion) in loans and equity to Daewoo Shipbuilding & Marine Engineering Co Ltd (042660.KS), the world's largest shipbuilder.

 That drew criticism after Daewoo Shipbuilding, which received a bailout some 15 years ago, shocked investors with a first-half operating loss of about 3 trillion won.